perladvent/perldotcom/content/legacy/_pub_2005_01_06_bricolage_configuration.md

 <span id="publishrelatedassets">`PUBLISH_RELATED_ASSETS`</span>
 Bricolage allows you to create relationships between documents.
 These can point to “related stories” or add images to a document, among other things.
 By default, when you publish a document, Bricolage will also try to publish any related documents.
 This will help to prevent 404s or broken image problems.
 In some cases, you might not want this behavior, so set the `PUBLISH_RELATED_ASSETS` Boolean directive to a false value.

 <span id="storyuriwithfilename">`STORY_URI_WITH_FILENAME`</span>
 Story documents in Bricolage must have unique URIs.
 URIs consist of a story's category and optionally other parts of the story, such as its cover date and its slug (a one-word description of a story).
 They do not, however, consist of the file name.
-This is in keeping with W3C [suggestions](http://www.w3.org/Provider/Style/URI.html "“Cool URIs don't change“, by Tim Berners-Lee").
+This is in keeping with W3C's [“Cool URIs don't change“, by Tim Berners-Lee](http://www.w3.org/Provider/Style/URI.html).
 The idea is that the story has a directory URI, and there may be several forms of the story with different file names in that directory, such as “index.html” for HTML, “rdf.xml” for RDF, and “index.pdf” for PDFs.

 However, some organizations have Website policies that demand the inclusion of file names in the URI.
 This is so that different documents can be in the same directory.
 A common example might be a “About Us” directory with separate “/about/index.html”, “/about/contact.html”, and “/about/copyright.html” documents.
 Such URIs are not possible by default in Bricolage, which requires that all stories have unique URIs, because each of these stories would have the same URI, namely “/about”.
 To get around this issue, set the `STORY_URI_WITH_FILENAME` Boolean directive to a true value.
 From then on, all stories will include their file names in their URIs.
 Be careful, though!
 Existing stories will not have their URIs changed.
 Decide how you want to set this directive when you start using Bricolage, and never change it.